biocore/qiime/doc/tutorials/otu_picking.rst

 De novo OTU picking
 -------------------

-In a de novo OTU picking process, reads are clustered against one another without any external reference. ``pick_de_novo_otus.py`` is the primary interface for de novo OTU picking in QIIME, and includes taxonomy assignment, sequence alignment, and tree-building steps.
+In a de novo OTU picking process, reads are clustered against one another without any external reference sequence collection. ``pick_de_novo_otus.py`` is the primary interface for de novo OTU picking in QIIME, and includes taxonomy assignment, sequence alignment, and tree-building steps.
 A benefit of de novo OTU picking is that all reads are clustered.
 A drawback is that there is no existing support for running this in parallel in QIIME, so it can be too slow to apply to large datasets (e.g., more than 10 million reads).

 You **must** use de novo OTU picking if:

-*  You do not have a reference database to cluster against, for example because you're working with an infrequently used marker gene.
+*  You do not have a reference sequence collection to cluster against, for example because you're working with an infrequently used marker gene.

 You **cannot** use de novo OTU picking if:

 *  You are comparing non-overlapping amplicons, such as the V2 and the V4 regions of the 16S rRNA.
 *  You working with very large data sets, like a full HiSeq 2000 run.
-Technically, you can use de novo OTU picking here, but you literally might wait a month for pick_de_novo_otus.py to run.
+(Technically, you can use de novo OTU picking here, but you literally might wait a month for ``pick_de_novo_otus.py`` to run.)

 Pros: